silavi1618/ana_weather_app/README.md

 ### Date
 May 26th 2021 1:46PM
 ### Instructions for how to build & run the app
-Compile and run using flutter on emulator or actual device
+Compile and run using flutter on emulator or actual device.
+Location and Internet permissions are required for the app to work.
 ### Time spent
 Approx. 6 hours
 ### Assumptionsmade